wycks/WP-Simple-Admin-Notes/readme.txt

 == Screenshots ==

 1. A screenshot of Notes in the Admin and the Notes menu.
-2. Choose to diplay notes on certain psts by id.
+2. Choose to display notes on certain posts by id.

 == Changelog ==

+1.2.0
+- Removed custom fields form showing in dropdown

+- Added checkbox toggle

 1.1.0
- - Fixed CSS issues with jQurry UI
+ - Fixed CSS issues with jQuery UI

  - Added ability to exclude notes from "notes" section

  - Added ability to add notes to post/pages above and below editor , requires id.

 1.0.5
 - Fixed tab issue due to extra ul